Mano1720/Library-Management-System-Project-in-C-/README.md

 Steps to Run the Project:

     -> Use dev C++ or Tubro C for typing the code.

     -> now Save the Project.

     -> Compile the project using compile option.

     -> There is no error in the source code, if found then correct it.

     -> Now run the project.

 Summary:
-> In this way, we’ve created and executed the Library Management System Project in C++.->
+     > In this way, we’ve created and executed the Library Management System Project in C++.